Red-Rapious/Elements-LaTeX/README.md

 > Note: this `npm` script uses the `electron-builder` package to build the project: you can install it by launching `npm install electron-builder -D`.

 ## Developpement status
 Currently working on v0.0.3: middle phase of developpement.
+This project is currently paused ; I continue development at some point in the future.

 ## License
 This work is licensed under the [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.